Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe! This easy recipe is made in just one pan.

 Beef Pan Fried Noodles

-I tried to make the ingredients in this recipe accessible, so that you won’t have to visit Asian markets to grab the ingredients!
+I tried to make the ingredients in this recipe accessible so you won’t have to make a special trip to an Asian market to get them!
 You should be able to make this recipe using just ingredients from your local grocery store.

-Regardless, here are a few ideas for ingredient substitutions, so you can use what you have on hand at home!
+Regardless, here are a few ingredient substitutions so you can use what you have on hand at home!

 • You can substitute vegetable oil for the sesame oil.

-• The sky is the limit for the type of noodle you use!
+• The sky is the limit for the type of noodles you use!
 I do recommend using thin noodles if you can.
-Thin egg noodles, chow mein noodles, spaghetti, fettucine or lo mein noodles will all work fine.
+Thin egg noodles, chow mein noodles, spaghetti, Ramen noodles, fettucine or lo mein noodles will all work fine.
 Just make sure to follow the package instructions to cook them first!
+Do not rinse them in cold water after draining; instead, toss them in a neutral cooking oil to prevent them from sticking together.

 • Use dark soy sauce or low-sodium soy sauce in place of the light soy sauce.